Why the US can't send humans to Mars

 2010s: Mars goes commercial

-In the 2010s, private space companies — like SpaceX and Virgin Galactic — started planning projects to get crews to Mars.
+In the 2010s, private space companies — such as SpaceX and Virgin Galactic — started planning projects to get crews to Mars.

-SpaceX founder Elon Musk said in 2016 that he would get people there in less than a decade.
+SpaceX's founder, Elon Musk, said in 2016 that he'd get people there in less than a decade.
 He later revised the date to 2029 with robust colonization by 2050.

-Equally ambitious was Richard Branson's space company Virgin Galactic.
-In 2019, the company announced it planned to send an uncrewed spacecraft to Mars by 2022.
+Equally ambitious was Richard Branson's space company, Virgin Galactic.
+In 2019, the company announced it was planning to send an uncrewed spacecraft to Mars by 2022.
 But so far, neither SpaceX nor Virgin Galactic has sent anything to Mars.

-However, this moon-first agenda doesn't completely rule Mars out.
-Dayna Ise, who leads NASA's Mars Campaign Office, said it will actually help us get to the Red Planet.
+But this moon-first agenda doesn't completely rule out Mars.
+Dayna Ise, who leads NASA's Mars Campaign Office, said it would actually help us get to the Red Planet.

 "You learn a lot by going to the moon, but you learn even more by staying at the moon," she said.
 "And so whatever we learn there will help with Mars."

-She also thinks private space companies have a role to play.
+She also said private space companies had a role to play.
 "It's all hands on deck," she said.
 "It is such a difficult engineering problem that we cannot exclude anybody from helping."

 2020s: Simulating life on Mars

 The private space companies have been busy this decade.
-In 2024, SpaceX had its first mostly successful Starship launch after several fiery attempts.
-The mega-rocket will play a huge role in Musk's plans to colonize Mars.
+This year, SpaceX had its first mostly successful Starship launch after several fiery attempts.
+The mega-rocket is set to play a huge role in Musk's plans to colonize Mars.

-Meanwhile, the Biden Administration has continued to support the Artemis lunar missions.
+The Biden Administration has meanwhile continued to support the Artemis lunar missions.
 There have been a few setbacks, though.

-Citing safety and technical challenges, NASA recently pushed back its first crewed Artemis mission to the moon, which is now slated for 2025.
+Citing safety and technical challenges, NASA recently pushed back its first crewed Artemis mission to the moon, which is now scheduled for 2025.

 Artemis IV, NASA's mission to deliver part of a lunar space station to the moon, is still scheduled for 2028.

-Having a long-term presence on the moon will help experts learn more about how crews can survive on a different world for longer than a few days, Ise said.
+Ise said having a long-term presence on the moon would help experts learn more about how crews could survive on a different world for longer than a few days.

-Meanwhile, the agency is also studying how people will fare in isolation.
+The agency is also studying how people will fare in isolation.
 NASA's CHAPEA missions put volunteers in a simulated Mars habitat for a year.
 The "analog astronauts" follow strict schedules, have limited contact with loved ones, and are closely monitored.
-The first crew will emerge from the habitat this year on July 6.
+The first crew is set to emerge from the habitat this year on July 6.

 2030s and beyond: Getting humans to Mars

 Despite its moon-first agenda, NASA knows Mars has its own challenges that the lunar surface can't prepare them for.
-In addition to taking a lot of time and fuel to get there, the trip will mean communication delays of at least 20 minutes between the crew and Earth.
+In addition to taking a lot of time and fuel to get there, the trip is expected to result in communication delays of at least 20 minutes between the crew and Earth.

-The travelers will need to be able to take care of their own health emergencies and fix hardware issues, Ise said.
+Ise said the travelers would need to be able to take care of their own health emergencies and fix hardware issues.
 But NASA is also working on making some systems more autonomous.
 "If there is an issue, they don't have time to troubleshoot with someone on the ground to fix their life support system," she said.
 "So we need those life support systems to be smarter."

 Other problems include keeping the crew safe from radiation, dealing with the planet's skin-irritating dust, and developing a food source.
 "We have to build an ecology inside a transit vehicle to keep everyone alive and healthy," Ise said.

 All that will take time.
-NASA administrator Bill Nelson has said there's potential for the agency to send humans to Mars by 2040.
+NASA's administrator, Bill Nelson, has said there's potential for the agency to send humans to Mars by 2040.
 Ise compared it to eating an entire elephant.
 "We're doing it one bite at a time and building on everything that we learn," she said.

 It remains to be seen whether private US companies will reach Mars first.